Neighborhoods of Omaha, Nebraska: Former towns

 The boundaries of Omaha have changed significantly since its founding, with the city growing through subdivisions and annexations.
 The following areas of the city were incorporated towns which have been annexed by the city of Omaha.
 Beechwood was located near the now-gone Florence Lake in East Omaha.
 It had its own school district, and the site is now occupied by several trailer courts.
 Benson is a neighborhood of north-central Omaha near 60th and Maple Streets; it was annexed in 1917.
 Dundee is a neighborhood in central Omaha near 50th and Dodge Streets.
 Originally a separate city, Dundee was annexed by Omaha in 1915, but the residents fought annexation in the courts until 1917.
 Elkhorn takes its name from the Elkhorn River and was incorporated by an act of the territorial legislature in 1889.
 It was annexed by Omaha on March 8, 2005 after a two-year court battle.
 Elkhorn became part of Omaha on March 1, 2007.
 The original town site is near 204th St. and West Maple Road in West Omaha.

 Florence is a neighborhood in far north Omaha.
 The original Mormon settlement in Florence, called Cutler's Park, predated the founding of Omaha in 1846.
-Florence was annexed by Omaha in 1917.
+The City of Florence was annexed by Omaha in 1917.
 Hayes was a historic town located two miles from Bennington that evaporated in the 1870s, when the railroad failed to come to the town.
 Millard is a broad area of southwest Omaha, originally a separate city and annexed in 1971.
 The original town site is near 132nd and Q Streets.
 Saratoga is a historic neighborhood in North Omaha.
 The town was founded, boomed and busted within one year (1856–57).
 Its legacy includes a school, library and businesses still in the area.